What does it mean to be significant?

 They wrote many letters, paid attention to the needs of those around them, and listened–over and over again.

-We can all benefit from following their examples–and provide significant actions to those around us.
+We can all benefit from their examples — and by taking significant actions for those around us.

 No matter how old or young we are.